jtran1403/SearchGuardian/README.md

 SearchGuardian
 ==============

-A privacy web application to improve your awareness of personal information available on the Web.
-The first step to protect one's privacy is to
+A privacy web application to improve your awareness of personal information available on the Web and promote its users to manage this information more carefully.

-#Installations required
+The sections below describes the technology needed to use it and the functionalities contained in the web application.

+#First steps to the SearchGuardian
+##Requirements
 To be able to use this application, you will have to:

 1. Install [Ruby and Compass] (http://rubyinstaller.org/downloads/) because the bootstrap I chose requires it